rust-lang/rustc-perf/collector/benchmarks/README.md

 These are real programs that are important in some way, and worth tracking.
 They mostly consist of real-world crates.

-- **cargo**: The Rust package manager.
-An important program in the Rust ecosystem.
 - **cargo-0.60.0**: The Rust package manager.
 A large program, and an important one in the Rust ecosystem.
 - **clap-rs**: A command line argument parser.
 A crate used by many Rust